 The business was started in 1974 by Jay, Helen, and their daughter Linda.
 They built the business by doing jewelry shows, swap meets, and arts and craft fairs all over the country.
 Jay made some of the sterling silver jewelry himself by converting a storage room into a small shop to supply some of the beginning inventory.
-Jay has some of his jewelry in many museums and gift stores across the country and still practices his silversmithing today at age 88.
+Jay has some of his jewelry in many museums and gift stores across the country and still practiced his silversmithing until he passed at age 90 in 2015.

 Jay's Indian Arts opened their first store near the corner of 12th and Valencia in Tucson, Az in 1979 and in 1983 a second location opened in Flagstaff, Az.
 With business booming in 1996, they moved from the South side of Tucson to the current location at the Northwest corner of Speedway and Swan, a more central location in Tucson for their customers, which included a name change to Jay's of Tucson.
 The Flagstaff location was sold in 2006 with the retirement of Jay and Helen.